DavidMStraub/homeassistant-homeconnect/README.md

 ## Feedback

 This is an early development preview (**use at your own risk!**).
 Please report problems by [opening an issue](https://github.com/DavidMStraub/homeassistant-homeconnect/issues).
+Feel free to report success in the [Home Assistant forum](https://community.home-assistant.io/t/home-connect-alpha-testers-wanted/82603).

 Pull requests are welcome!